 An effective wayfinding system is based on human behavior and consists of the following characteristics:

-• Do not make them think.
+- Do not make them think.

-Create a comprehensive, clear and consistent visual communication system with concise messaging.
+Create a comprehensive, clear and consistent visual communication system with concise messaging. - Show only what is needed.

-Show information what relevant is to the space, location and or navigation path.
+Show information what relevant is to the space, location and or navigation path. - Remove excessive information.

 Remove unnecessary elements to create a clear visual environment ahead.